Ruthvikr01/ICG/README.md

-Project Title : Image Caption Generator
+Image Caption Generator using Deep Learning and NLP